-However, it easily splits, and that requires one to be more careful.
+However, it easily splits, requiring one to be more careful.
 Allow it to cure enough, and you have a bearable moment cutting the wood.
-If you have a difficult time due to poor-quality cutting tools, cut wood in smaller sections.
-Being strong does not make it difficult in cutting.
+Cut wood in smaller sections if you have difficulty due to poor-quality cutting tools.
+Being strong does not make it difficult to cut.

 Is locust wood valuable?

-Locust wood is valuable because it contains natural organic compounds that resist rot for 100 years or more.
+Locust wood is valuable because it contains natural organic compounds that resist rot for 100 years.
 It is also environmentally friendly and ideal for fence and deck posts.
-Multiple benefits of locust wood make it valuable wood.
+The multiple benefits of locust wood make it valuable wood.
 These include an extended life in the ground, honey production, and high tensile beam strength.

 How to carve locust wood